moioonjake/midi2trigger/README.md

 I have tested and verified this board and code.

 # Thanks to
-- https://www.lookmumnocomputer.com, where I saw this on the one youtube video
+- https://www.lookmumnocomputer.com, where I saw this concept on one of the youtube video
 - Pieterv1 @circuitbenders.com, code and explanations that I found here: https://www.circuitbenders.co.uk/forum/index.php?topic=2656.0

 # License